 What buoyed me in the days after the election was the sense of community and vulnerability on social media.
 That silent acknowledgment that we needed each other for support felt so rare, and so nourishing, that I wanted to bottle it up—before routines, responsibilities, and simpler feelings smoothed it over for good.

 I'd imagined a simple commemorative piece to the rawness of election night.
 Just American faces, overlaid with their social media posts from the election, woven into a tapestry that I'd share back one year later.

 By sheer chance, a question flashed in my mind: what if the faces on the tapestry had spent the year talking to each other?

 And that's how Into the Schism began, later renamed to Between Americans.
 In my initial vision, I would post two questions a month in a private forum, asking 24 participants to share their own political stories.
 The participants would respond to the questions, and if they wanted to talk more, they could call each other for one-on-one conversations, voice to voice.

-That vision has changed quite a bit as the conversation has taken its own shape.
+That vision has changed quite a bit as the conversation took its own shape.

-Chris Lewis is the incredibly quick and intuitive web developer behind this site and the final web installation.
-An absolute gift.
+Chris Lewis is the wiz behind this site and the final web installation.
+A gift of a human being.

 I'm Bo (Boting) Zhang.
-I'd left my job in affordable housing development to work on independent projects, and got totally sidetracked by this in the meantime.
+I'd left my job last year to work on independent projects, and got totally sidetracked by this in the meantime.